Celebrate National Espresso Day This Black Friday With Cheap And Free Coffee At These Places

-After a long day–or even week–of meal prep followed by a coma-inducing turkey feast, thousands of savvy shoppers across the country will opt to skip nap time and instead treat themselves and their families to some of this year’s fabulous Black Friday shopping deals, hoping to get as much of a head start on holiday shopping as possible.
+After a long day — or even week — of meal prep followed by a coma-inducing turkey feast, thousands of savvy shoppers across the country will opt to skip nap time and instead treat themselves and their families to some of this year’s fabulous Black Friday shopping deals, hoping to get as much of a head start on holiday shopping as possible.

-But in what may be the most perfect coincidence, this year’s Black Friday celebration, USA Today noted, just so happens to coincide with another holiday–National Espresso Day.
-Coffee chains across the country are gearing up to celebrate the highly caffeinated coffee variant that is the base for a number of favorite drinks–the cappucino and macchiato, to name a few examples–by offering some amazing deals for coffee lovers and exhausted shoppers alike to indulge in during the simultaneous holidays.
+But in what may be the most perfect coincidence, this year’s Black Friday celebration, USA Today noted, just so happens to coincide with another holiday — National Espresso Day.
+Coffee chains across the country are gearing up to celebrate the highly caffeinated coffee variant that is the base for a number of favorite drinks — the cappuccino and macchiato, to name a few examples — by offering some amazing deals for coffee lovers and exhausted shoppers alike to indulge in during the simultaneous holidays.

-Dunkin’, who recently dropped it’s “Donuts” surname, just so happened to roll out their new espresso drinks just in time for the bean juice-inspired holiday, and will offer medium lattes and cappuccinos–hot or iced–for a mere $2 all day long through Sunday, November 25.
+Dunkin’, who recently dropped it’s “Donuts” surname, just so happened to roll out their new espresso drinks just in time for the bean juice-inspired holiday, and will offer medium lattes and cappuccinos — hot or iced — for a mere $2 all day long through Sunday, November 25.
 Espresso shots are also going to be available as an addition to any drink for the low, low price of 50 cents, an excellent opportunity to get rid of any spare quarters laying around.

 ????
 Make some noise for our new handcrafted espresso drinks ????
 Just sip to believe‼️ Tag the friend you’ll try it with. #Dunkin pic.twitter.com/xPk4CMFcMq